-You are cordially invited to attend the Annual Meeting of Stockholders of Universal Health Services, Inc. (the "Company") to be held at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania, on Wednesday, May 16, 2012, at 10:00 a.m., for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of Universal Health Services, Inc. (the "Company") to be held at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania, on Wednesday, May 15, 2013, at 10:00 a.m., for the following purposes:

-- (1) the election of three directors by the holders of Class A and Class C Common Stock; and - (2) the transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election of one director by the holders of Class A and Class C Common Stock; and - (2) the election one director by the holders of Class B and Class D Common Stock; and - (3) the transaction of such other business as may properly come before the meeting or any adjournment thereof.